bchaffin/bchaffin.github.io/sisyphus/sisyphus.markdown

 ### Results - simple version

 I computed the simple Sisyphus sequence [A347297](https://oeis.org/A347297) to 2.5*10<sup>16</sup> terms.
-Record-low values and where they occur were not previously entered in the OEIS, so this created two new sequences Axxx and Axxx, for the values and indices at which they occur:
+Record-low values and where they occur were not previously entered in the OEIS, so this created two new sequences [A396163](https://oeis.org/A396163) and [A396164](https://oeis.org/A396164), for the values and indices at which they occur:
 ```
                n  a(n)
                2   2